Deanna Brooks

-Deanna Brooks (born Deanna Wilson on April 30, 1974, in Boulder City, Nevada) is an American glamour model and actress who was Playboy magazine's Playmate of the Month in May, 1998.
-She was a 1992 graduate of Bellbrook (OH) High School and worked as a bank teller for Key Bank before her Playboy appearance.
+Deanna Brooks (born Deanna Wilson on April 30, 1974, in Boulder City, Nevada) is an American glamour model and former actress who was Playboy magazine's Playmate of the Month in May, 1998.

+Brooks was raised in a family of Mormons and kept her Playboy modeling a secret from her parents and siblings.
+She expressed an early interest in studying aeronautical engineering with her sister after seeing the film Spacecamp.
+She is a 1992 graduate of Bellbrook (OH) High School and worked as a bank teller for Key Bank before her Playboy appearance.

+After her May 1998 centerfold, she made a brief appearance on the television show Vibe.
+Brooks was also photographed by celebrity photographer William Shatner for the Cyber Club in 2004.
 She was previously married to Tony Brooks.

-She was also photographed by celebrity photographer William Shatner for the Cyber Club in 2004.